 If an integer, value is the temperature (in K) of the MD or BXDE simulations.
 If a range (only valid for MD), the temperature is randomly selected in the given range.
-In the absence of the temp keyword, the program automatically defines the following range of temperatures: $[5452.04 \times (s - 1)/natom - 15517.34 \times (s - 1)/natom]$ K, which has been optimized for formic acid.
-However, as for etraj, the boundaries are adjusted "on the fly" to obtain a minimum reactivity of 60%.
-For BXDE, temp has only one value (with 1000 being the default).
+In the absence of the temp keyword, the program automatically defines the following range of temperatures: $[5452.04 \times (s-1)/natom-15517.34 \times (s-1)/natom]$ K, which has been optimized for formic acid.
+However, as for etraj, the boundaries are adjusted the default).

+"on the fly" to obtain a minimum reactivity of 60%.
+For BXDE, temp has only one value (with 1000 being thmass value value is the required minimum mass (in a.u.) of an atom to be initially excited.